Noah Kahan: 2017–2021: Busyhead and I Was / I Am

-Kahan first went on tour at 19 years old, opening for Milky Chance.
-In 2017, Kahan signed with Republic Records.
+Kahan first went on tour at the age of 19, opening for Milky Chance, a German rock band.
+In 2017, he signed with Republic Records.
 He moved to New York City and also spent time in Los Angeles and Nashville.
-Kahan cites some of his inspirations as being Paul Simon, Yusuf Islam (Cat Stevens), Counting Crows, Hozier, Sam Fender, Mumford & Sons, and Green Day.
+He cites some of his inspirations as being Paul Simon, Yusuf Islam (Cat Stevens), Counting Crows, Hozier, Sam Fender, Mumford & Sons, and Green Day.